ChrstnDmbchr/EDI/README.md

 - [x] "!play some dirty synthwave": Plays nasty tunes
 - [x] "!play nothing": Stops music currently being played in the voice channel you are in.
 - [ ] "!help": Displays list of commands.
-- [ ] integrated soundboard : create directory in the soundboard directory called 'audio'. any mp3 file in this directory will be added to the soundboard.
-Browse to /api/soundboard to access front end.
+- [ ] integrated soundboard :
+      - Create directory in the soundboard directory called 'audio'.
+Place audio files you wish to use in here.
+      - Browse to /api/soundboard to access front end.
+Type the name of the file you wish to play and click button.